 You could say that I was proof of the saying: You don’t know what you don’t know.
 And I’m not the only one.

-Many of us snowshoers are not aware of avalanches or think that they don’t affect us, but they do.
-Of the 274 avalanche fatalities that have occurred across the US over the last ten years, 48 of those were snowshoers and hikers, about 17.5% of all victims.
+Many of us snowshoers are not aware of avalanches or think they don’t affect us, but they do.
+Of the 274 avalanche fatalities across the US over the last ten years, 48 were snowshoers and hikers, about 17.5% of all victims.

 Of those snowshoers and hikers caught in avalanches (both mountain locals and visitors alike), many traveled into avalanche terrain without knowing it.
 Needless to say, doing so without any preparation or avalanche awareness can put us at risk and potentially in a scary situation while snowshoeing.